whispir/openapi/docs/Getting started/Whispir-API-Postman-Collection.md

 It’s important to follow the set up procedure to initialise the workspace-id environment variable.

-Modern development practices recommend development, testing and production applications are assigned their own workspaces.

 ## Set Up the Whispir API Postman Collection
 After installing Postman and importing the Whispir Postman Collection and Whispir Postman Environment definitions, you’ll have access to the Whispir REST requests and a set of Environment variables to use in the Whispir collection.

-You can request the latest Whispir Postman Collection from support@whispir.com.

 > We recommend making duplicates of the collection and the environment so you can always restore to a known good configuration.

 ## Whispir Environment